SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 # Create Enterprise Messaging Instance

-**SAP Cloud Platform:** Create a new service instance for SAP Cloud Platform Enterprise Messaging
+**SAP Business Technology Platform:** Create a new service instance for SAP Enterprise Messaging

 When you create a new service instance for Enterprise Messaging, you create a new messaging client, which then receives events sent from your registered SAP S/4HANA Cloud system.
 The parameters you enter in the JSON file are the service descriptors that are later visible on the Messaging Client UI and dictate the rules to be used for creating queues and their subscriptions.

-1. Go to the SAP Cloud Platform Cockpit.
+1. Go to the SAP Business Technology Platform Cockpit.

 2. Open your subaccount and then your space (in which you want to create the service instance).